pierrebear6/project1-environment-classification/README.md

 ## Intro

-Hello!
-Ever since I was old enough to open my own brokerage account, algorithmic trading has piqued my interest.
-During my time in school, I embarked on several personal projects centered around algo trading and stock market analysis.
+I became interested in algorithmic trading right around the time I was old enough to open my own brokerage account.
+During my time in school, I've done several personal projects centered around algo trading and stock market analysis.
 This project is an improvement of my previous work, with a focus on data gathering and preparation.
 Through this project, I also aim to showcase fundamental skills like object-oriented programming, data analysis, Python coding, and machine learning techniques.
 Join me as I explore the world of data-driven trading strategies and bring insights to the ever-dynamic stock market.

 ## Overview